tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 |<kbd>new-async</kbd>| Instantiates a new instance of the `HelloAsync` class and runs the `hello` method through the `async` proxy.|
 |<kbd>await</kbd>| Run the `hello` method through the `await` proxy on an already created instance of the `HelloAwait` class.|
 |<kbd>new-await</kbd>| Instantiates a new instance of the `HelloAsync` class and runs the `hello` method through the `await` proxy.|

-These options enable tracking a program's thread count, while using various combinations of the `async` and `await` proxy methods.

 ### Full File